-An In-Network provider agrees to accept payment of the Allowable Fee from Blue Cross and Blue Shield for Covered Medical Expenses, together with any Deductible, Coinsurance and/or Copayment from the Member, as payment in full.
-Generally, The Plan will pay the Allowable Fee for a Covered Medical Expense directly to the Participating Provider or PPO provider.
+A Participating Provider agrees to accept payment of the Allowable Fee from Blue Cross and Blue Shield for Covered Medical Expenses, together with any Deductible, Coinsurance and/or Copayment from the Member, as payment in full.
+Generally, The Plan will pay the Allowable Fee for a Covered Medical Expense directly to the Participating Provider.
 In any event, The Plan may, in its discretion, make payment to the Member, the provider, the Member and provider jointly, or any person, firm, or corporation who paid for the services on the Member's behalf.

-Out-of-Network providers do not have to accept Blue Cross and Blue Shield payment as payment in full.
-Payment to a nonparticipating provider or a non-PPO provider for Covered Medical Expenses is based on the Allowable Fee.
-The nonparticipating provider or a non-PPO provider can bill the Member for the difference between payment by Blue Cross and Blue Shield and provider charges plus Deductible, Coinsurance and/or Copayment.
-The Member will be responsible for the balance of the nonparticipating provider's or a non-PPO provider's charges after payment by Blue Cross and Blue Shield and payment of any Deductible, Coinsurance and/or Copayment.
+Nonparticipating providers do not have to accept Blue Cross and Blue Shield payment as payment in full.
+Payment to a nonparticipating provider for Covered Medical Expenses is based on the Allowable Fee.
+The nonparticipating provider can bill the Member for the difference between payment by Blue Cross and Blue Shield and provider charges plus Deductible, Coinsurance and/or Copayment.
+The Member will be responsible for the balance of the nonparticipating provider's charges after payment by Blue Cross and Blue Shield and payment of any Deductible, Coinsurance and/or Copayment.